Kevin Drum wrote an article last year in Mother Jones wherein he argued that

 As we make the Internet, to what extent does the Internet makes us?
 Are we creating the network in our own image… is the network transforming us into its likeness?
 If we are going to speculate on the cognitive-equity consequences of the Internet, the question of reciprocal causation is paramount.

-Has the Internet broadened the gap between the smart and the dumb?
+So has the Internet broadened the gap between the smart and the dumb?
 Has it increased our overall level of cognition by equalizing and democratizing access to information?
 As with most human technologies, the answer seems to be: depends on the user.

 As the famous little epigram goes,